Wangj3743/Wangj3743/README.md

 Hi there!
-I liek Tetris, Rubik's cubes and programming.
+I like Tetris, Rubik's cubes, minesweeper and programming.
 I know HTML, CSS, JS, Python, & Lua.

 <!---
 Wangj3743/Wangj3743 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.